 Despite Bradford's difficulties, she's happy with the choices she's made.
 She'll soon relaunch Portfolio Dojo, her course on web design and begin offering less expensive products like e-books and mini-courses.
-Her goal is to reach 100,000 readers and earn $10,000 a month by the end of 2016.
+Her goal is to reach 100,000 readers and earn $10,000 a month.

 Until then, budgeting may be difficult, but Bradford has her expenses under control and says she's thrilled with her work.
 "I love the emails I get from readers and I love how I have control over my schedule," Bradford says.
 "I am head-over-heels in love with what I get to do every single day."